sebastianotronto/sebastiano.tronto.net/src/blog/2023-08-20-grep/grep.md

 But if anyone asks, you did not learn this from me - UUOC (Useless Use Of Cat) is a considered a crime in some circles.

+*Update 2023-09-02: I have just discovered that the the `-h` option can be used to hide the file names, so no need for piping cats.
+However, though present both in OpenBSD's and GNU's versions of `grep`, this option is not POSIX standard.*

 ### Matching only part of a line: `-o`

 You may not always want the *full line* containing a piece of text.